 Market Intelligence offers readers a highly accessible take on the crucial issues of the day and an opportunity to discover more about the people behind the most interesting cases and deals.

-"In the past year, the investigation and prosecution of corruption offences has continued intensively, with particular emphasis on corporate entities and their officers and their alleged involvement in the corruption of foreign public officials..."
+"In the past year the investigation and prosecution of corruption offences has continued intensively, with particular emphasis on corporate entities and their officers, and especially on their alleged involvement in the corruption of foreign public officials..."

-"The United States remains far and away the most active country in enforcing its laws prohibiting foreign bribery against both corporations and individuals, primarily through the US Foreign Corrupt Practices Act (FCPA)..."
+"The United States continues to actively enforce laws prohibiting foreign bribery against both corporations and individuals, primarily through the US Foreign Corrupt Practices Act (FCPA) and laws against money laundering and certain types of fraud..."